frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-exercise1.md

 In this exercise you'll be:

-1. Following along with the video to learn how we can make box tubes in onshape
+1. Following along with the video to learn how we can make punched tubes in onshape
 2. Playing with the tools you learned to explore how the concepts work
 3. Understanding how these parts interact in 3D Space